 Have you ever wondered what it’s really like to be a conservationist?
 To have the recognition of being the person saving tigers, or polar bears, or elephants?

 What’s it like to spend your life protecting wildlife and wild places, often in some of the remotest areas of the world?

 What do conservationists endure, are they in constant danger, how do they accomplish anything among the political, environmental, and physical obstacles of their lives chosen work?

-I recently interviewed George Schaller for my upcoming book, Wild Lives, co-authored with Janie Chodosh, (Skyhorse Publishers, April 2017).
+I interviewed George Schaller for my newest book, Wild Lives, co-authored with Janie Chodosh, (Skyhorse Publishers, April 2017).

 As a great naturalist and conservation scientist Schaller has probably helped save more wildlife and wild lands than anyone on the planet, yet I found him to be humble and self-effacing.

 He confesses to subscribe to the dictum of Ralph Waldo Emerson, “Do not go where the path may lead, go where there is no path and leave a trail.”

 And that is exactly what Schaller has spent his life doing.

 His methods continue to be informed by the late wildlife biologist, Olaus Murie, who taught Schaller to pay attention to the ‘intangibles’ of a place.

 “Natural history remains the cornerstone of conservation.
 It must be learned on the ground, asking questions, observing, listening, taking notes, getting the boots muddy.
 Technology helps to open the world but technology can also close it unless one learns directly from nature.”